 You have several massages and pamper sessions!
 You can have wine/beers whenever you want, you can head down to the clubs for a late-night party session, you can go for a hike if you please… you can do whatever you want to.

 Rather than go on and on about what you can and can’t do, let’s go through what a typical week at Soulshine Retreats in Ibiza is like and you can see for yourself what I mean.

 Soulshine’s Ibiza Yoga Retreats is located multi-million-pound villa which spans the rolling hills of Ibiza and is built on a converted farmhouse.

 Seriously, it’s the kind of place you start to skip with excitement as soon as you arrive at what will be your new home for the week.

-By the way, I mention the ‘Ibiza’ part because in winter, Soulshine also have a winter retreat – this year’s is based in the French Alps (and it involves skiing as well as yoga).
+By the way, I mention the ‘Ibiza’ part because, in winter, Soulshine also has a winter retreat – this year’s is based in the French Alps (and it involves skiing as well as yoga).

 We arrived late night (by choice as we arrived back in London from another trip on the same day) while others arrived in the afternoon.
 You get picked up by the retreat, by the way, so little logistics like that are all taken care off.

 The first day is pretty much spent getting to know each other, relaxing by the pool and sipping on wine with delicious food over dinner.